Things To Repair Before Selling A House

 That means 1 out of 6 real estate contracts are terminated because of some delayed repair issue.

-Listed below are the top areas to review what to fix when selling a home.
+Listed below are the top areas to fix when selling a home.

 Exterior Drain Issues